ysl4567/AlgorithmicTrading/README.txt

-- All recorded profits and losses based on data as of November 3, 2022 @ 9 pm

 - (Occidental Group) OXY and (Bank of America) BAC used as examples.
 Screenshots uploaded for each technical analysis

 - Periods can be changed accordingly